 The reason that you can use British Airways Avios to book American Airlines flights is that both of these airlines are part of the same airline alliance, OneWorld Alliance.
 Airline alliances are partnerships between airlines that allow them to service more of the globe.
 Using our points and miles, we can leverage these alliances to our benefit by booking with one but actually fly on another.
 American Airlines currently isn’t a permanent transfer partner with any of the transferable points cards.
 But, because of airline alliances, we can use our British Airways Avios to book American Airlines flights.

 You might want to use British Airways Avios to book an American Airlines flight if you don’t have any AA miles but want to book an AA flight.
 Also, there are times when it will cost you much fewer points to book an American Airlines flight if you book British Airways Avios!
 British Airways has a distance-based award chart.
 In a nutshell, you’ll find cheap flights when booking shorter, direct flights.
 Let’s talk about some examples.

-To book a flight on American Airlines from the mainland to Hawaii, you want to spend 45,000 miles.
+To book a flight on American Airlines from the mainland to Hawaii, you will spend 45,000 miles.
 Now, if you are flying from Los Angeles or Phoenix, that exact flight will cost you just 26,000 Avios thanks to the British Airways distance-based award chart!

 Alaska Airlines is also in the OneWorld Alliance.
 If you find direct flights from Seattle, Portland, San Diego, and other west coast cities on Alaska Airlines, you can also book those for 26,000 Avios.